 He pointed to a group in particular, Coloradans for Responsible Energy Development, as a prime example of an astroturf group in his state: While the group claims to be from Colorado, it’s actually run by two companies, Anadarko Petroleum Corporation and Noble Energy, from Houston, Texas, as the group indicates on its website.

-Another one of the groups named in the EPW committee’s report is Bold Nebraska, a coalition of ranchers, landowner, farmers, citizens and indigenous peoples in Nebraska working to protect the state’s land and water from threats such as the northern leg of the Keystone XL pipeline.
+Another one of the groups named in the Committee’s report is Bold Nebraska, a coalition of ranchers, landowner, farmers, citizens and Indigenous peoples in Nebraska working to protect the state’s land and water from threats such as the northern leg of the Keystone XL pipeline.

-Mark Hefflinger, Bold Nebraska’s new media director, recently responded to the EPW committee report’s claims about the group in a blog post, writing:
+Mark Hefflinger, Bold Nebraska’s new media director, recently responded to the Committee report’s claims about the group in a blog post, writing:

 This hyper-partisan report fails to mention the gigantic Big Oil campaign contributions to its Republican authors.
 On average, each Republican member on the Senate Environment and Public Works Committee has received $736,650 in contributions from Big Oil and other fossil fuel corporations since 1999.

 The GOP report also conveniently omits the tens of millions of dollars that Big Oil funnels annually to lobbyists and truly “faux grassroots” groups like “Nebraskans for Jobs & Energy Independence,” a group created by a TransCanada lobbyist and the local head of the building trade union that backs the Keystone XL pipeline.